c-hutchings-Norco/Introduction-to-R-Workshop-Data-Science-Conference-2025/README.md

 # Introduction to R Workshop 2025

+In this repository you will find:

+PowerPoint Slides for the workshop
-PowerPoint Slides and RMarkdown files for Workshop
+RMarkdown files for Workshop
+Html file generated from the RMarkdown file
+Raw data file for the student admission dirty data